SUSTAINABLE FASHION IS HIGH QUALITY, TIMELESS FASHION

 SUSTAINABILITY LIES IN SIMPLICITY

-THE INDUSTRY MUST REDUCE WASTE
+THE INDUSTRY MUST REDUCE ITS VOLUME

 Scientists estimate that less than 15% of the clothing thrown away each year is recycled or can be recycled.
 Recycling is also viewed as the least effective step when it comes to sustainable practices in clothing production.